williampittman/js-demo/README.md

 # to run:

 clone this repository and navigate to the new directory

+- you must input your credentials in the config file, as well as add your client_id to the script tags

   - in your terminal, type 'npm run dev'

 open a browser, and go to localhost:5000